MrHands/uttl-buildout/uttl/buildout/qtdeploy/README.md

 Path to the executable that the Qt deployment tool will inspect for dependencies.

+`working-dir` (optional)

+Change to this directory before executing the command.

 `always-install` (optional)

 Set this option to 1 to skip checks for missing installed files and always run the script.